maxbonomi/EMMIVox-Plumed-Tutorials/INSTRUCTIONS.md

    **Working directory**: `5-Analysis`

-# Exercise 2: ensemble-refinement with EMMIVox
+# Exercise 2: ensemble refinement with EMMIVox

 These are the steps to do ensemble modelling using a cryo-EM map and EMMIVox.
 Each step of the procedure will be carried out in a separate directory.